 Since we weren’t going to be going out late at night we got a hotel room that had a little private patio that we could have some at the end of the night.

-If you are interested in booking this hotel I recommend making sure you are staying actually staying at the hotel.
+If you are interested in booking this hotel I recommend making sure you are actually staying at the hotel.
 The reason I say this is that Kalypso Studios has a hotel part and apartment that are located about a quarter-mile from the hotel.
-Staying at the hotel offers the convenience of lounge chairs by the water as well as easy access for the restaurant.
+Staying at the hotel offers the convenience of lounge chairs by the water as well as easy access to the restaurant.

 Things to Do

-The winding streets are covered with cute little boutiques with jewelry, purses, find goods and unique clothing stores.
+The winding streets are covered with cute little boutiques with jewelry, purses, find goods, and unique clothing stores.
 I recommend checking them out if anything we enjoyed window shopping.

 Where to Eat